Crossbones, the strange but true story

 Bankside Open Spaces Trust, 50 Redcross Way, London SE1 1HA

-Or you can leave a donation with one of our friendly volunteer wardens.
+Or you can leave a donation in the skull collection box or with one of the friendly volunteer wardens.

 To become a Friend of Crossbones, to sign our petition and for information on events and the campaign to protect this unique place, please use the contact form on this website.